Mewmewww/Deniz.github.io/index.md

 ![image](https://media.discordapp.net/attachments/337719202750136332/753220191273353287/unknown.png)

-_**Datalogi was awful**_ - having spent an entire year there, and me not knowing there were branches of Computer Science - I mistakenly thought that Datalogi was going to be my life from then to death.
-Datalogi however, heavily focused on Discrete Mathematics, complex Algebra and very limited amount of programmming.
-The studies there were mind-boggling (in a bad way), and I was on the edge of never choosing Computer Science again.
+_**Datalogi was awful**_ - having spent an entire year there, and me not knowing there were branches of Computer Science - I mistakenly thought that Datalogi was going to be my life from then till the end.
+Datalogi however, heavily focused on Discrete Mathematics, complex Algebra, lack of practical usage or "hands-on approach" as well as very limited amount of programmming.
+The studies and the work-load there were mind-boggling (in a bad way), and I was on the edge of never choosing Computer Science again.
 However, I was in contact with a friend of mine from the United Kingdoms, and he elaborated that Computer Science isn't a singular course - there are a plethora of branches under the exact same name.
 Knowing this now, I decided to choose Datamatiker as something I wanted to attempt, and I managed to recieve a spot for the course.

 # _On the day_